Glock: .40 S&W

-As is typical of pistols chambered in .40 S&W, each of the standard Glock models (22, 23, and 27) may be easily converted to the corresponding .357 SIG chambering (Glock 31, 32, and 33, respectively) simply by replacing the barrel.
-No other parts need to be replaced, as the .40 S&W magazines will feed the .357 SIG rounds.

 .380 ACP

-The first two .380 ACP models are primarily intended for markets that prohibit civilian ownership of firearms chambered in military calibers such as 9×19mm Parabellum.
-Despite this, they are legally prohibited from being sold to civilians in the United States due to being manufactured in Austria and not meeting the import restrictions based on their caliber.
-They are also prohibited from ownership in Canada due to not meeting minimum barrel length requirements for handguns.
+The first two .380 ACP models (Glock 25 and 28) were released in 1995 to provide a less powerful alternative to the 9mm Parabellum and 9×21mm, primarily intended for markets such as Brazil that prohibit civilian ownership of firearms chambered in more powerful calibers.
+Made in Austria, import restrictions ban civilian importation into the United States, but a limited Glock 28 run was manufactured in Glock's US plant for US sale.
+The Glock 25 and 28 are banned in Canada as they do not meet minimum handgun barrel length requirements.

 Due to the relatively low bolt thrust of the .380 ACP cartridge, the locked-breech design of the Glock 19 and Glock 26 was minimally modified for the Glock 25 and Glock 28 to implement unlocked breech operation.
 It operates via straight blowback of the slide.
 This required modification of the locking surfaces on the barrel, as well as a redesign of the former locking block.
 Unusual for a blowback design, the barrel is not fixed to the frame.
 It moves rearward in recoil until it is tilted below the slide, similar to the standard locked-breech system.
-The reduced size and mass of the Glock 42 required return to the Glock-standard locked-breech design.
+The reduced size and mass of the Glock 42 allowed the return to the Glock-standard locked-breech design.